-The following table sets forth information regarding beneficial ownership of our ordinary shares as at June 30, 2014 held by each person who is known to us to have a 5.0% or more beneficial share ownership based on an aggregate of 51,478,976 ordinary shares outstanding as of that date.
+The following table sets forth information regarding beneficial ownership of our ordinary shares as at June 30, 2015 held by each person who is known to us to have a 5.0% or more beneficial share ownership based on an aggregate of 52,100,236 ordinary shares outstanding as of that date.
 Beneficial ownership is determined in accordance with the rules of the Commission and includes shares over which the indicated beneficial owner exercises voting and/or investment power or receives the economic benefit of ownership of such securities.
 Ordinary shares subject to options currently exercisable or exercisable within 60 days are deemed outstanding for the purposes of computing the percentage ownership of the person holding the options but are not deemed outstanding for the purposes of computing the percentage ownership of any other person.

-Name of Beneficial Owner Number of Shares Beneficially Owned Percentage Beneficially Owned (1)

-Waddell & Reed Financial Inc. (2)
+Name of Beneficial Owner Number of Shares Beneficially Owned Percentage Beneficially Owned (1) Waddell & Reed Financial Inc. (2) 10,600,811 20.35% FMR LLC (3) 7,249,179 13.91% Nalanda India Fund Limited (4) 5,211,410 10.00% Columbia Wanger Asset Management, LLC (5) 4,471,044 8.58% TimesSquare Capital Management, LLC (6) 3,395,090 6.52% William Blair & Company, LLC(7) 3,191,961 6.13% Wellington Management Group LLP (8) 2,753,010 5.28%

-7,952,321 15.4%

-FMR LLC (3)

-7,615,579 14.8%

-Nalanda India Fund Limited (4)

-5,211,410 10.1%

-Columbia Wanger Asset Management, LLC (5)

-4,881,000 9.5%

-William Blair & Company, LLC (6) 4,165,461 8.1%

-- (1) Based on an aggregate of 51,478,976 ordinary shares outstanding as at June 30, 2014. - (2) Information is based on Amendment No. 2 to a report on Schedule 13G jointly filed with the Commission on February 7, 2014 jointly by (i) Waddell & Reed Financial, Inc., or WRF; (ii) Waddell & Reed Financial Services, Inc., or WRFS, a subsidiary of WRF; (iii) Waddell & Reed Inc., or WRI, a subsidiary of WRFS; (iv) Waddell & Reed Investment Management Company, or WRIMCO, a subsidiary of WRI; and (v) Ivy Investment Management Company, or IICO, a subsidiary of WRF.
-IICO and WRIMCO are investment advisors or sub-advisors to one or more open-end investment companies or other managed accounts which are beneficial owners of shares of WNS.
-According to this Amendment No. 2 to a report on Schedule 13G jointly filed with the Commission on February 7, 2014, the investment advisory contracts grant IICO and WRIMCO investment power over securities owned by their advisory clients and the investment sub-advisory contracts grant IICO and WRIMCO investment power over securities owned by their sub-advisory clients and, in most cases, voting power.
-Any investment restriction of a sub-advisory contract does not restrict investment discretion or power in a material manner. - (3) Information is based on Amendment No. 9 to a report on Schedule 13G jointly filed with the Commission on February 14, 2014 by FMR LLC, Edward C. Johnson 3d, Fidelity Management & Research Company and Fidelity Select Software and Computer Services.
-Edward C. Johnson 3d is the Chairman of FMR LLC.
-Fidelity Management & Research Company and Fidelity Select Software and Computer Services are wholly owned subsidiaries of FMR LLC. - (4) Information is based on a report on Schedule 13G filed with the Commission on February 2, 2011 by Nalanda India Fund Limited. - (5) Information is based on Amendment No. 6 to a report on Schedule 13G filed with the Commission on February 6, 2014 by Columbia Wanger Asset Management, LLC. - (6) Information is based on a report on Schedule 13G filed with the Commission on February 6, 2014 by William Blair & Company, LLC. - (7) Information is based on Amendment No. 1 to a report on Schedule 13G filed with the Commission on February 10, 2014 by TimesSquare Capital Management, LLC.
+- (1) Based on an aggregate of 52,100,236 ordinary shares outstanding as at June 30, 2015. - (2) Information is based on Amendment No. 4 to a report on Schedule 13G jointly filed with the Commission on February 13, 2015 by (i) Waddell & Reed Financial, Inc., or WRF, a publicly traded company; (ii) Waddell & Reed Financial Services, Inc., or WRFSI, a subsidiary of WRF; (iii) Waddell & Reed Inc., or WRI, a broker-dealer and underwriting subsidiary of WRFSI; (iv) Waddell & Reed Investment Management Company, or WRIMCO, an investment advisory subsidiary of WRI; and (v) Ivy Investment Management Company, or IICO, an investment advisory subsidiary of WRF.
+IICO and WRIMCO are investment advisors or sub-advisors to one or more open-end investment companies or other managed accounts which are beneficial owners of our ordinary shares.
+According to this Amendment No. 4, the investment advisory contracts grant IICO and WRIMCO all investment and/or voting power over securities owned by their advisory clients and the investment sub-advisory contracts grant IICO and WRIMCO investment power over securities owned by their sub-advisory clients and, in most cases, voting power.
+Any investment restriction of a sub-advisory contract does not restrict investment discretion or power in a material manner. - (3) Information is based on Amendment No. 10 to a report on Schedule 13G jointly filed with the Commission on February 13, 2015 by FMR LLC, Edward C. Johnson 3d, Abigail P. Johnson, Select Software and Computer Services Portfolio.
+Edward C. Johnson 3d is a Director and the Chairman of FMR LLC and Abigail P. Johnson is a Director, the Vice Chairman, the Chief Executive Officer and the President of FMR LLC.
+According to this Amendment No. 10, members of the family of Edward C. Johnson 3d, including Abigail P.